What are the best AI agents?

 - Action-oriented automation: It does more than just chat.
 It can check an order status in Shopify, create a Jira ticket, or tag a support request correctly.

-- Risk-free rollout: A unique simulation mode lets you test the AI’s performance and ROI on your past data before turning it on for live customers, so you know exactly what to expect.
+- Risk-free rollout: A simulation mode lets you test the AI's performance and ROI on your past tickets before turning it on for live customers, so you know exactly what to expect.
+It's the feature that turns "we think it'll work" into a number you can show your boss.
+One team, Gridwise, saw it resolve 73% of tier-1 requests in the first month.

 2. Microsoft Copilot Studio: One of the best AI agents for teams embedded in the Microsoft 365 ecosystem